ebsco/openathens-koha-plugin/Readme.md

 Download the package file oa_Plugin_xx.kpz

-Login to Koha Admin and go to the plugin screen
+Login to Koha Admin and go to Tools-> Plugin ( Make sure Koha plugin is enabled)

 Upload Plugin